-The possibility of nesting classes is a powerful feature which is not possible in languages like C++ and Eiffel.
-The following example shows a class pattern that describes Patterns Patterns
+The possibility of nesting classes is a powerful feature which is not possible in languages like Smalltalk, C++ and Eiffel.
+The following example shows a class pattern that describes a product of our company:

-'''

-productDescription:

-(# name: @text;
+ProductDescription:

+(# name : @ Text;

-price: @integer;
+price: @ Integer;

-noOfSoldUnits: @integer;
+noOfSoldUnits: @ Integer;

-order:
+Order

-(# orderDate: @date;
+(# orderDate: @ Date;

-c: ^customer;
+c: ^ Customer;

-print:<

-(#

-do name[] -> puttext;

-'Price: '->puttext; price ->

-putint; ' '->put;

-' No of units sold: '->puttext;

-noOfSoldUnits->putint; ' '->put;

-orderDate.print;

-C.print;
+Print:<

+(#do {print name, price, noOfSoldUnits, orderDate, C}

 inner

 #)

 #)

 #);

-'''

-One of the attributes of a productDescription object is the class pattern order.
-An instance of order describes an order made on this product by some customer.
-The attributes of an order object include the date of the order, the number of units ordered, the customer ordering the product, and print operation.
+One of the attributes of a productDescription object is the class pattern Order.
+An instance of Order describes an order made on this product by some customer.
+The attributes of an Order object include the date of the order, the number of units ordered, the customer ordering the product, and a Print operation.
 Consider the objects:

-P1,P2: @product; o1,o2: @P1.order; o3,o4: @P2.order
+P1,P2: @ Product; o1,o2: @ P1.Order; o3,o4: @ P2.Order

-The objects o1 and o2 are instances of P1.order whereas o3 and o4 are instances of P2.order.
+The objects o1 and o2 are instances of P1.Order whereas o3 and o4 are instances of P2.Order.
 The block-structure makes it possible to refer to global names in enclosing objects.
-In the above example, the print operation refers to names in the enclosing order object.
+In the above example, the print operation refers to names in the enclosing Order object.
 This resembles most object-oriented languages where operations inside a procedure refer to names in the enclosing object.
-The print operation, however, also refers to names in the surrounding productDescription object.
-Execution of say ol.print will thus print the values of Pl.name, Pl.price, Pl.noOfSoldUnits, ol.orderDate, and ol.c.
+The Print operation, however, also refers to names in the surrounding ProductDescription object.
+Execution of say o1.print will thus print the values of P1.name, P1.price, P1.noOfSoldUnits, o1.orderDate, and o1.c.